 You Earn Service Credit During Earned Leave

-When you take your earned vacation and your earned sick leave, you earn service credit while out on that leave.
+When you take your earned vacation, earned compensatory time (comp time), and earned sick leave, you earn service credit while out on that leave.

 Times When You Don’t Earn Service Credit

 Purchased Vacation - Some ACERA employers will allow you to purchase additional vacation beyond your earned vacation.
 During the time when you’re out on this purchased vacation leave, you do not earn service credit.
 And this time is not purchasable as service credit.